-Addison Davis is the Superintendent of Schools for Clay County Public Schools in Florida.
+Addison Davis is the Superintendent of Schools for Clay County District Schools in Florida.
 He was elected in November 2016.
 Addison believes in putting students’ best interests in the heart of all decision-making, goal-based management, and building a school system that embraces the entire community.

 Because of his passion for nurturing young people, Addison chose to be a teacher.
 He began his career in 1999 as a teacher at Robert E. Lee High School.
 After teaching, he decided to transition to administration, to widen his sphere of influence.
 As an administrator, he accelerated student achievement through moving:

 - Ribault Middle School: from a “D” to a “B”

 - Jefferson Davis Middle School: from a “C” to five points away from an “A”

 - Terry Parker Senior High School: from a “D” to twenty points away from an “A”

 His experience in transforming low-performing schools gives him the ability to lift student achievement in school districts.
 Addison has led the work from pre-kindergarten to twelfth grade for the past four years, serving over 480,000 students.
 He is known for his ability to engage community members and faith-based partners with the intent of building strong bonds between schools and the community.

 Addison has lived in Clay County for fourteen years with his lovely wife, Natalie and their two daughters, Madisyn and Kaitlyn.
 They reside in the Oakleaf Plantation area.
 He was born and raised in northeast Florida and has a master’s degree in Educational Leadership from Jacksonville University.